daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to control read-aloud playback using the device's media controls.
+#### The user must be able to control read-aloud playback using the device's media controls

 If supported on the device and platform the user must be able to control read-aloud playback using the device's media controls, such including